-Develop your skills as a field scientist to assess the biodiversity of an ecosystem and explore human threats, as well as Zoos Victoria’s role in conservation of endangered animals.
+Develop your students’ field scientist skills to assess the biodiversity of an ecosystem and explore human threats, as well as Zoos Victoria’s role in the conservation of endangered animals.

-In Maintaining Biodiversity students apply the skills that field scientists use to measure biodiversity within an ecosystem.
-Students will discuss the human threats impacting a native species and gain insight into the actions Zoos Victoria take in real life conservation scenarios to protect endangered species.
+In Maintaining Biodiversity, students apply the skills that field scientists use to measure biodiversity within an ecosystem.
+Students will collect primary data from the field and have access to a secondary data set when they return to school.
+Students will discuss the human threats impacting a native species through exploring a case study and gain insight into the actions Zoos Victoria take in real life conservation scenarios to protect endangered species.

 Students will learn:

-- The impact of humans on the biodiversity of native species
+- About the impact of humans on the biodiversity of native species

-- What strategies Zoos Victoria use to manage biodiversity and support the conservation of species
+- Real strategies Zoos Victoria uses to manage biodiversity and support conservation using a native species case study

 Use the activities in the Teaching Guide (below) to spark students’ curiosity and prepare them for their zoo visit.

-Explore Werribee Open Range Zoo as students assess the biodiversity of an ecosystem using a quadrat sampling method to collect data.
-Students fieldwork data will be shared online to build an important picture of the challenges of maintaining biodiversity in a grasslands site.
-Students are immersed in a real-world learning experience amongst wildlife and habitat in the grasslands of the zoo.
+Students will assess the biodiversity of an ecosystem using a quadrat sampling method to collect primary data.
+Students’ fieldwork data will be shared online contributing to a secondary data set.
+This will build an important picture of the challenges of maintaining biodiversity in a grassland ecosystem over time.
+Students are immersed in a real-world learning experience among wildlife and habitat in the grasslands of the zoo.

 Your zoo visit will include: Introduction (for arrivals between 9:45am – 10:00am), Zoo Teacher workshop (70 minutes), Safari Bus Tour (40 minutes) and keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.